ammar-tanwar/bloglearnbay/posts/blockchain-in-supply-chain.md

     blockchain development for supply chain, supply chain management in blockchain, blockchain in supply chain course, ]
 category: "Technology"

+cattitle: "Latest News, Updates, Blogs on Technology and Innovations - Learnbay Blogs"
+catdesc: "Check out the Learnbay technology resources section, featuring a comprehensive collection of blogs on topics such as web development, , AI, data science, and more."
+authortitle: "Sonalisha Mohanty - A Passionate Technical Content Writter at Learbay "
+adesc: "Sonalisha Mohanty, a passionate blogger on emerging tech innovations and keen interest in data management has attracted her to blogging."

 author: "Sonalisha Mohanty"
 authorimg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/sonalisha.webp"
 authordesc: "Sonalisha is an MBA.
 But her tech enthusiasm has made her a passionate blogger on emerging tech innovations.
 Her keen interest in trending technologies and data management has attracted her to blogging and learning emerging innovations."